DenisKolodin/rust/src/doc/nomicon/safe-unsafe-meaning.md

 * `slice::get_unchecked` will perform unchecked indexing, allowing memory safety to be freely violated.
-* `ptr::offset` is an intrinsic that invokes Undefined Behavior if it is not "in bounds" as defined by LLVM.
+* `pointer::offset` is an intrinsic that invokes Undefined Behavior if it is not "in bounds" as defined by LLVM.
 * `mem::transmute` reinterprets some value as having the given type, bypassing type safety in arbitrary ways. (see [conversions] for details)